falkr/ttm4175/pages/iot-devices.md

 caption: "The blinking display of the microbit."
 ---

+:task: Get the program to run on the simulator.

-:report: Remove the while-loop, so that `show()` is only executed once.
+:task: Remove the while-loop, so that only `show()` remains.
+(Adjust the indentation.)
 What happens?

 # Controlling the Device